DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Introduction

 \section{Introduction}

-Text-driven Neural Radiance Field (NeRF)~\citep{mildenhall2021nerf_NeRF} aims to generate or edit 3D objects based on the given text prompt.
-This task faces challenges in data collection due to the need for images from diverse views of a 3D scene. \citet{poole2022dreamfusion_score_distillation} addressed this issue by leveraging the rich priors of a large web-scale pretrained diffusion model~\citep{rombach2022high_stable_diffusion}, proposing Score Distillation Sampling (SDS).
-It enables training parameterized models, especially NeRFs, without additional data collection.
+Neural Radiance Field (NeRF)~\citep{mildenhall2021nerf_NeRF} and 3D Gaussian Splatting (3DGS)~\citep{kerbl3Dgaussians} are widely used in recent text-driven 3D generation and editing.
+These tasks face challenges in data collection due to the need for images from diverse views of a 3D scene. \citet{poole2022dreamfusion_score_distillation} address this issue by leveraging the rich priors of a large web-scale pretrained diffusion model~\citep{rombach2022high_stable_diffusion}, proposing Score Distillation Sampling (SDS).
+It enables training parameterized models, especially NeRFs and 3DGS, without additional data collection.

-While 3D scene generation has garnered substantial interest~\citep{zhu2023hifa, wang2024prolificdreamer_score_distillation}, comparatively fewer studies have focused on 3D scene editing.
+While 3D scene generation has garnered substantial interest~\citep{zhu2023hifa,tang2023dreamgaussian, wang2024prolificdreamer_score_distillation}, comparatively fewer studies have focused on 3D scene editing.
 The text-driven 3D editing task modifies a source scene to align with a target text prompt.
 Unlike 3D generation, 3D editing must consider not only alignment with the target text prompt but also identity preservation of the source scene.
-Posterior Distillation Sampling (PDS)~\citep{koo2023posterior_PDS} achieves this by considering text-aligned editability and identity preservation through minimizing the proposed stochastic latent matching loss~\citep{wu2023latent, huberman2024edit}.
+Posterior Distillation Sampling (PDS)~\citep{koo2023posterior_PDS} achieves this by considering text-aligned \sethlcolor{red!15} editability and \sethlcolor{blue!15} identity preservation through minimizing the proposed stochastic latent matching loss~\citep{wu2023latent, huberman2024edit}.